 He traveled to England, The United States, East Africa, and India — giving lectures and studying various cultures.
 He was especially inspired on his trip to India, where he first encountered the concepts behind Hinduism.
 On this particular trip, Jung experienced a bout of delirium and spent 2-weeks in a Calcutta hospital.
 This was his last trip outside of Europe.

-Jung later became a full professor of medical psychology at the University of Basel in 1943 but resigned shortly afterward because of a heart attack.
+Jung later became a professor of medical psychology at the University of Basel in 1943 but resigned shortly afterward because of a heart attack.
 He lived a much more private life after this.
 He spent his time writing various books on archetypes and consciousness before eventually passing away on June 6, 1961.

 Carl Jung’s theories left a permanent mark on our understanding of psychology and consciousness.